Angela was diagnosed with ulcerative colitis17. At 20, she had a colectomy, where they removed her colon.

-This is a common mistake people do that suffer from these diseases and end up restricting their diet so severely, they stop ingesting enough nutrients from food, or rather enough variety of foods.
-By missing certain nutrients your body may actually become sicker with these diseases because they lack a foundation to fight against flare-ups.
+Cutting out foods is a common mistake people do that suffer from these diseases and end up restricting their diet so severely, they stop ingesting enough nutrients from food, or rather enough variety of foods.
+By missing certain nutrients, your body may become sicker with these diseases because they lack a foundation to fight against flare-ups.

 Don’t be afraid to try a food that previously caused you problems.
 You may find that it affects your stomach one month, not the next.
 The reason for this is unknown.
-Although if you find it irritates it after you try to put it back in your diet, there may be a possible food allergy and it should be avoided.
+Although if you discover it irritates it after you try to put it back in your diet, there may be a possible food allergy.

 - “Crohn's & Colitis.”
 What Is Crohn's Disease | Causes of Crohn's | Crohn's & Colitis Foundation, www.crohnscolitisfoundation.org/what-are-crohns-and-colitis/diet-and-nutrition/?gclid=Cj0KCQjwxbzdBRCoARIsACzIK2kCyHZKIo50BzwFHGqLKTKLwbc0JiViWYpCG154rpVdxAgGQriONWUaAnQXEALw_wcB.